rpdelaney-archive/pwstore/README.md

 Commands:
   add     Create a new record
-  alias   Create a symlink named ALIAS delete  Delete KEY from a record drop    Delete an entire record from the disk get     Retrieve a KEY value from a record
+  alias   Create a symlink named ALIAS copy    Copy a KEY value to the system clipboard delete  Delete KEY from a record drop    Delete an entire record from the disk get     Retrieve a KEY value from a record